LeonDWong/notes/web-security.md

 Like img and script tag, even some data can also make XSS.

-#### AGAINST
+#### RESOLUTION

 Avoid to insert unstrusted data to html.
 It u need, try serialize it before you take it to you web.
-Some tool like [Yahoo/xss-filters](https://github.com/yahoo/xss-filters) can help you in a comfort way.
+Some tool like [Yahoo/xss-filters](https://github.com/yahoo/xss-filters) can help you in a convinient way.
 And also